nobias-fht/advanced-scripting/docs/course/advanced_scripting/functions_exercises.md

 # Functions exercises

 !!!Question
+    Write a function that takes two parameters, adds them together, and returns the result.

+!!!Question
+    Write a function that takes an array, loops over the indices, adds multiplies together all array values and returns the result.

+!!!Question
+    Write a function ...

+!!!Question title=":warning: Advanced :warning:"
     Run the following macro and write down the final result.
 Then refactor the code into one or several functions to avoid code duplication.